valecanto/sql-docs/azure-sql/database/json-features.md

 The JSON_MODIFY function lets you specify the path of the value in the JSON text that should be updated, as well as a new value that will overwrite the old one.
 This way you can easily update JSON text without reparsing the entire structure.

 Since JSON is stored in a standard text, there are no guarantees that the values stored in text columns are properly formatted.
-You can verify that text stored in JSON column is properly formatted by using standard Azure SQL Database check constraints and the ISJSON function:
+You can verify that text stored in JSON column is properly formatted by using standard check constraints and the `ISJSON` function:

 ```sql
 ALTER TABLE Products